 You’re embarking on an international journey!
 Traveling abroad is an exhilarating opportunity that not everyone gets to experience.
 Whether you’re exploring new places through a gap year/semester program or venturing out on your own, you’re embarking on a remarkable adventure that requires preparation and research.

-This is an exciting time but you have to be prepared!
-To make sure you have the best traveling experience, I’ve compiled a list of a few very important items you’ll need during your international travels.
-I call it “The Ultimate International Travel Checklist.”
-Get ready to grab your gear essentials!
+To make sure you have the best traveling experience, we have compiled a list of a few very important items you’ll need during your international travels.
+We call it “The Ultimate International Travel Checklist.”
+Get ready to grab your essentials!

 THE ULTIMATE INTERNATIONAL TRAVEL CHECKLIST

 A passport is the top of all travel necessities.
 Whenever traveling internationally, make sure to ALWAYS bring your passport.
 Otherwise, you will not be able to leave the country.
 If you do not have a passport you can apply for one at your local post office or library.
 Also, make sure your passport is up to date.
 No one wants to be stuck at the airport with an expired passport, so check the expiration date before you book travel.
 Similarly to getting a new passport, you can update your passport at your local post office and library.
 Always remember you can’t pass without a passport!

 Just like your passport, your visa is very important.
 Most countries require visas to enter their country.
 Visas help countries keep track of foreigners who are entering and exiting.
 If you are traveling to a country that requires a visa you can obtain one through the country’s embassy in your country or through a private agency.
 It should be noted that some countries allow travelers to obtain a visa upon arrival.
 Try to do some research to see if you can receive a visa upon entry or if you will need to arrange for one ahead of time.

 *If you’re worried about losing your visa, don’t!
 Your visa will be inside your passport.
 Therefore, you only have one travel document to keep track of.